Clorox: Advertising campaigns

 In 1986, the advertising campaign for Clorox 2 featured an award-winning jingle, "Mama's Got The Magic of Clorox 2".
 The song was written by Dan Williams and performed by Dobie Gray.
 The company was listed at Advertising Ages 2015 Marketer A-List.

-Allegations of sexist marketing
+Criticisms of sexist marketing

 During 2006 and 2007, a Clorox commercial that aired nationally showed several generations of women doing laundry.
 The commercial included the words "Your mother, your grandmother, her mother, they all did the laundry, maybe even a man or two".
 Feminists criticized the commercial for insinuating that doing laundry is a job for women only.

 The Clorox slogan, "Mama's got the magic of Clorox", was criticized on similar grounds.
 The slogan first appeared in a Clorox commercial in 1986.
 A modified version of the commercial ran from 2002 to 2004.

 In 2009, Clorox received complaints of sexism for an advertisement that featured a man's white, lipstick-stained dress shirt with the caption, "Clorox.
 Getting ad guys out of hot water for generations".
 The ad, and others, were produced expressly for the television program Mad Men, capitalizing on "the show's unique vintage style to [create] a link between classic and modern consumer behaviors".

 Reactions to product claims

 Green Works

 In 2008, the Sierra Club endorsed the Clorox Green Works line.
 Sierra Club Executive Director Carl Pope stated that one of the nonprofit organization's primary goals is to "foster vibrant, healthy communities with clean water and air that are free from pollution.
 Products like Green Works help to achieve this goal in the home".
 The Sierra Club also partnered with Clorox to "promote a line of natural cleaning products for consumers who are moving toward a greener lifestyle".
 The partnership "caused schisms" in the club, which contributed in part to Pope's decision to resign.
 Also in 2008, the National Advertising Division told Clorox to either discontinue or modify its advertisements for Green Works on the grounds the cleaners actually do not work as well as traditional cleaners, as Clorox had claimed.

 In 2009, Clorox received further criticism for its Clorox Green Works line, regarding claims the products are environmentally friendly.
 Several Clorox Green Works products contain ethanol, which environmental groups state is neither cost-effective nor eco-friendly.
 Many Green Works products also contain sodium lauryl sulfate, a known skin irritant.
 Women's Voices for the Earth have questioned whether or not the Clorox Green Works line is greenwashing, as Clorox's "green" products are far outnumbered by their traditional products, asking "Why sell one set of products that have hazardous ingredients and others that don't?"